The Value of Objectivity

 Group Leader: Amogh Sahu is a PhD candidate in Philosophy at Columbia University.
 He works on issues concerning the unity of theory and practice in ethics, meta-ethics, and social/political areas.
 He is currently writing a dissertation on the methodological foundations of critical theory, focused on a logical reconstruction of the work of Max Horkheimer.

 Dates and Times: This group will run weekly from Wednesday July 5th until August 9th via Zoom.
-Sessions will last two hours from 9.30am PST/12.30pm Eastern/5.30pm GMT/6.30pm CET.
+Sessions will last two hours from 9.30am PST/12.30pm Eastern/5.30pm UK/6.30pm CET.

 Group Size/Entry Requirements: The size of the group will be limited to 15 people, including the group leader.
 No previous philosophy knowledge is required.

 Cost: This group is free to attend in order to open it to anyone, albeit with an encouragement to offer a donation if you can afford to in order to cover administrative costs, pay the group leader for their time, and so on.
 The recommended donation is £50.